We have received a GOLD award from Green Tourism – the largest and most established sustainable certification programme in the world.

 We encourage guests to consider their environmental impact and where possible to:

-* Use the separate bins provided for bottles, cans and paper
+* Use the separate bins provided for different types of waste

 * Support the local food producers and restaurants by recommendation

 * Use environmentally friendly washing and cleaning products.
-We provide our guests with eco washing up liquid and washing powder/conditioner
+We provide our guests with eco washing up liquid and washing powder

 In running the holiday cottages,